Chicken Fat (song): Versions

 Two versions of the song exist: a 2:12 minute, radio-friendly length, “Disc Jockey Version"; and a longer, 6:30 “School Version”, for use in educational institution gymnasiums.
 The latter included 11 floor exercises for school children designed by Bud Wilkinson, the head coach of the University of Oklahoma football team.
 Willson, Preston, and Forbes all donated their services to the project, while Capitol Records, which produced and distributed three million copies of the 33 1/3 RPM record, paid for the backup musicians, studio time, and production and distribution.
-The original Physical Fitness Council was promoted in 1962 and 1963 through a series of public service TV commercials featuring baseball great Stan Musial, filmed at Roosevelt Elementary School in Tampa, Florida.
+The original Physical Fitness Council was promoted in 1962 and 1963 through a series of public service TV commercials featuring baseball player Stan Musial, filmed at Roosevelt Elementary School in Tampa, Florida.

 In popular culture

 In 2014, "Chicken Fat" was used in a TV commercial by Apple Inc. to promote its new iOS 8 health application.
 The commercial shows people swimming, running, and checking their weight while connected to iPhone apps and accessories to a recording of "Chicken Fat".
 It was reported to be a 2000 recording by Bernie Knee, a jingle writer and part-time cantor, which was released by Kimbo Educational Music, though he died in 1994.
 Separately, it was reported that it was a new recording but that Apple would not name the singer.

 "We're Going to the Catskills!"
 (2018 Season 2, Episode 4) of The Marvelous Mrs. Maisel used "Chicken Fat" as the morning calisthenics song for Abe (Tony Shalhoub), despite the anachronism (the episode takes place in 1959).